I transform steel into presence, freed from flesh.

 .

-No longer fashion accessories, stilettos become presences, born of fire and silence, freed from all human identity, neither male nor female, belonging to no world, free to define their own form.
+No longer fashion accessories, stilettos become presences, born of fire and silence, freed from all human identity.

 .